rockwotj/google-cloud-endpoints-client/README.md

 ## How to set up Google Cloud Endpoints with this pod

-These steps are generalized from the iOS course [here](http://www.rosebotics.org/courses), which are generalized versions of [Google's steps](https://developers.google.com/appengine/docs/python/endpoints/consume_ios).
+These steps are repeated from the iOS course [here](http://www.rosebotics.org/courses), which are generalized versions of [Google's steps](https://developers.google.com/appengine/docs/python/endpoints/consume_ios).

 ### Step 1 - Add two frameworks
 The first step is easy.
 Add two frameworks to the project: